opensensorhub/osh-docs/docs/dev/dev-guide.md

 ### Eclipse Tips

-##### Update Maven Settings
+##### Update Gradle Settings

-One problem we have encountered several times with Eclipse is that the POM files and Projects Settings get out of sync and it causes various Java and/or Maven related dependency errors (e.g. dependency YYY cannot be found, etc).
-If you get such errors even though everything seems fine in your POM and code, you may have to follow these steps to resync eveything:
+Everytime a change is made to the Gradle build scripts, the Eclipse project settings must be updated with the following steps:

-  * Click one of the SensorHub module project
+  * Click one of the OSH module project
-  * Select "Maven > Update Project..." from the context menu
+  * Select "Gradle > Refresh Gradle Project..." from the context menu
-  * Click the "Select All" button
-  * Confirm by clicking "OK"